 FAQs: Restraining Orders and Protective Orders for Domestic Violence

 Yes.
-In McKinney, Texas, and throughout the rest of the state, both spouses have equal rights to seek protection against domestic violence.
+In Texas, both spouses have equal rights to seek protection against domestic violence.
 The same is true for unmarried partners.
-If you or your child has experienced abuse, or if you fear for you or your children’s safety, you should speak with an attorney as soon as possible.
+If you or your child has experienced abuse, or if you fear for you or your children’s safety, you should speak with a McKinney domestic violence attorney as soon as possible.

 Yes.
 If you are married or share a household with an abusive same-sex spouse or partner, you can go to court and file for a domestic violence injunction either incident to your divorce or independent of any divorce proceedings.

 How can I prove that I am a victim (or my child is a victim) of domestic violence?

 In order to obtain a protective order, you will need evidence that that you or your child has been victimized by an abusive spouse, partner or parent.
 Medical records and police incident reports are both solid forms of evidence, and witness testimony can be helpful as well.
 When you contact us, we will walk you through everything you need to know in order to help us obtain an injunction on your behalf.

 Do I need a McKinney domestic violence lawyer to file for a domestic violence injunction?

 No, you are not required to have legal representation in order to file for a restraining order or protective order.
 However, due to the risks involved, it is highly recommended that you at least speak with a domestic violence attorney about what you need to do in order to secure adequate legal protection.